zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 The typical use was just a `MaybeT` or `EitherT` to track exceptions explicitly in the types.
 On service boundaries,
-  these exceptions get typically translated to a descriptive log-message and a simple 'Nothing'.
+  we typically translated these exceptions to a descriptive log-message and a simple 'Nothing'.

 There can be made a case for abstracting 'Handle's over the the monad used to